blue mountains running co.

-In other words, the Google Ads customers become another affiliate group and when combined with other marketing activities, play a key role for BRMC’s ongoing success.
+In other words, the Google Ads customers become another affiliate group and when combined with other marketing activities, play a key role for BMRC’s ongoing success.

 BMRC has continued a solid streak in 2023 despite rising interest rates and the downturn in the economy.
-Bel Digital returned $76,000 in revenue off a $6,334 ad spend, which is 1200% ROI.
+Bel Digital returned $76,000 in revenue from a $6,334 ad spend, 1200% ROI.

-In May 2023, a clever multi-channel digital marketing strategy, relentless Google Ads management combined with a strategic sale around the Ultra Trail Australia running event in the Blue Mountains saw an 1850% ROI, that’s 18.5 x return on investment.
+In May 2023, a clever multi-channel digital marketing strategy and relentless Google Ads management combined with a strategic sale around the Ultra Trail Australia running event in the Blue Mountains saw an 1850% ROI, that’s 18.5 x return on investment.